LieBtrau/digital-walkie-talkie/audio-codec.md

 When using one of the lowest three data rates, there's a drawback that loosing a single packet will cost you 40ms of audio.

 ### Codec2 Evaluation
-Evaluation of Codec2 will be done using [command-line](#command-line-tools) tools and python tools.
+Evaluation of Codec2 will be done using [command-line](#command-line-tools) tools and [python tools](#python).
+In hindsight, using python was not needed.
+There are already Codec2 ESP32 implementations around on the internet, so it's clear that it will work on an ESP32.

 #### Command line tools
 ```bash